-Agricultural extension workers and farmer field school (FFS) trainers from Northern Mindanao have pledged to share the new knowledge they acquired from an RCEF training recently conducted in Lala, Lanao del Norte.
+Agricultural extension workers and farmer field school (FFS) trainers from Northern Mindanao have pledged to share the new knowledge they acquired

 "Farmers already have a solid foundation for their decision-making, especially those who've been growing rice for decades.
 However, farming practices have to be updated based on new research results for increased productivity.
 It's our role to encourage farmers to try these new practices," Vaniza Cambonga, FFS trainer from Lanao Norte National Agro Industrial School, said.